 Management evaluates securities for other-than-temporary impairment ("OTTI") at least on a quarterly basis, and more frequently when economic or market conditions warrant such an evaluation.
 In evaluating OTTI, management additionally considers the factors presented in Note 1.
-No OTTI was indicated following analysis in 2013 or 2012.
+No OTTI was indicated following analysis in 2014 and 2013.